• Skip to main content

 Ingredients Overview

-• Barley Kernels: You can either roast the barley yourself following the recipe below or use pre-roasted barley, typically available in Korean food markets.
+• Barley Kernels: Here, you've got a couple of choices.
+You can roast the barley yourself using the recipe I'll share with you, or you can opt for pre-roasted barley or convenient barley tea bags, both commonly found in Korean food markets.

 • Hibiscus Tea